yujinakayama/safedep/README.md

 Run `safedep` command in your project's root directory, and then you should see the `Gemfile` is modified.

-Here's a `Gemfile` with dependencies without version specification:
+Here's a `Gemfile` with dependencies without version specifier:

 ```bash
 $ cat Gemfile